bmizerany/recho/README.md

 You like that?!
 Yeah.
 Thought so.

-### Alternativly, they are also module-functions on FileUtils
+### Alternatively, they are also module-functions on FileUtils

   FileUtils.echo("testing") > "testing.txt"